GMARS

 The Global Mobile Artillery Rocket System (GMARS, /ˈgmɑɹz/) is a wheeled multiple rocket launcher built and designed by Rheinmetall and Lockheed Martin, with them first partnering up in 2023.
 It is claimed to be capable of providing fire support at a range of up to 400 km.
 It is similar to the M270 multiple launch rocket system and has a two-pod launcher that can fire the MLRS family of munitions, including the MGM-140 ATACMS and Precision Strike Missile.

+History

+Background

-It was first shown at Eurosatory 2024 using the chassis of the HX 8x8 tactical truck as a base.
+It was first shown at Eurosatory 2024 using the chassis of the RMMV HX2 8×8 tactical truck as a base.